A Brief Review of Optimal Scaling of the Main MCMC Approaches and Optimal Scaling of Additive TMCMC Under Non-Regular Cases: Abstract

 \section{Abstract}

-Very recently, Transformation based Markov Chain Monte Carlo (TMCMC) was proposed by \ctn{Dutta13} as a much efficient alternative to the Metropolis-Hastings algorithm, especially in high dimensions.
-The main advantage of this algorithm is that it simultaneously updates all components of a high dimensional parameter using appropriate ``move types" and considering appropriate deterministic transformation of a single random variable within the move type, thereby reducing time complexity and enhancing the acceptance rate.
-The optimal scaling of the additive TMCMC approach has already been studied for the Gaussian proposal density by \ctn{Dey13}.
-In this paper, we discuss diffusion-based optimal scaling behavior for non-Gaussian proposal densities -- in particular, uniform, Student's $t$ and Cauchy proposals.
-We also consider diffusion based optimal scaling for non-Gaussian proposals when the target density is discontinuous.
-In the case of the Random Walk metropolis (RWM) algorithm these non-regular situations have been studied by \ctn{NealRoberts11} in terms of expected squared jumping distance (ESJD), but the diffusion based approach has not been considered.
+Transformation based Markov Chain Monte Carlo (TMCMC) was proposed by \ctn{Dutta13} as an efficient alternative to the Metropolis-Hastings algorithm, especially in high dimensions.
+The main advantage of this algorithm is that it simultaneously updates all components of a high dimensional parameter using appropriate move types defined by deterministic transformation of a single random variable.
+This results in reduction in time complexity at each step of the chain and enhances the acceptance rate. \\

+In this paper, we first provide a brief review of the optimal scaling theory for various existing MCMC approaches, comparing and contrasting them with the corresponding TMCMC approaches.The optimal scaling of the simplest form of TMCMC, namely \emph{additive TMCMC}, has been studied extensively for the Gaussian proposal density in \ctn{Dey13}.
+Here, we discuss diffusion-based optimal scaling behavior of additive TMCMC for non-Gaussian proposal densities -- in particular, uniform, Student's $t$ and Cauchy proposals.
 Although we could not formally prove our diffusion result for the Cauchy proposal, simulation based results lead us to {\it conjecture} that at least the recipe for obtaining general optimal scaling and optimal acceptance rate holds for the Cauchy case as well.
+We also consider diffusion based optimal scaling of TMCMC when the target density is discontinuous.
+Such non-regular situations have been studied in the case of Random Walk Metropolis Hastings (RWMH) algorithm by \ctn{NealRoberts11} using expected squared jumping distance (ESJD), but the diffusion theory based scaling has not been considered. \\

-We compare our diffusion based TMCMC approach with that of ESJD based RWM approach for the challenging Cauchy proposal case, showing that additive TMCMC outperforms RWM with our conjectured optimal scale and acceptance rate. \ where $U_0\sim f_X$ and $\{U_t;~t\geq 0\}$ satisfies the Langevin stochastic differential equation (SDE)
+We compare our diffusion based optimally scaled TMCMC approach with the ESJD based optimally scaled RWM with simulation studies involving several target distributions and proposal distributions including the challenging Cauchy proposal case, showing that additive TMCMC outperforms RWMH in almost all cases considered. \\